rantsandruse/pytorch_lstm_04imdb/README.md

    ![plot](https://github.com/rantsandruse/pytorch_lstm_04imdb/blob/main/figures/double_descent.png)
    (source: [Belkin et al, 2020](https://www.pnas.org/content/116/32/15849.short))

-   The prior risk curve represesnts what's happening in the under-parameterized region.
-As the model capacity grows larger, we move into the overparameterized regime, where training error is almost zero, and testing error stays low.
-(Note that the authors describe this as "double descent curve", but not a "double U" curve.)
+   The prior risk curve represents what's happening in the under-parameterized region.
+As the model capacity grows larger, we move into the over-parameterized region, where training error is almost zero, and testing error stays low (Note that the authors describe this as "double descent curve", but not a "double U" curve).
    The authors reasoned that this is because model complexity may not tell you how well the underlying inductive bias matches the current problem.
    Given that a reasonable inductive bias is "the regularity or smoothness of a function as measured by a certain function space norm", a larger model such as a neural network makes it easier to find interpolating functions with smaller norm, thus matching the inductive bias.

 #### Our own experiment in the over-parameterized region
-In this experiment, we'd like to understand how our LSTM model behaves in the over-parameterized regime.
+In this experiment, we'd like to understand how our LSTM model behaves under the over-parameterized condition.
 The training, validation and test datasets come from a 8.1:0.9:1 split.
 Each experiment was run for a specific hidden dimension size for 200 epochs.
-With number of hidden dimensions between
+With a range of hidden dimensions between
-32 (42,624 parameters) and 2,048 (19,243,008 parameters) and a fairly small dataset (training sample size = 40,500), we are already in the over-parameterized regime.
+32 (42,624 parameters) and 2,048 (19,243,008 parameters) and a fairly small dataset (training sample size = 40,500), we are already under the over-parameterized condition.

 ![plot](https://github.com/rantsandruse/pytorch_lstm_04imdb/blob/main/figures/hidden_size_effect.png)

 When the number of hidden dimensions varies from 32 to 2,048, our training accuracy ranges from 0.991 to 0.999, indicating a near-zero training error.
 Based on the classical machine learning terminology, we are certainly "overfitting" to the training data.
-In the meantime, the testing and validation accuracy is nearing a plateau but shows no significant signs of deterioration.
+At the same time, the testing and validation accuracy is nearing a plateau but shows no significant signs of deterioration.
 Our observation agrees with the description of the "modern, interpolation regime" from the double descent curve above.

-Our experiment suggests that we should not be terrified of "overfitting" caused by using a larger neural network.
-Instead, but we should pay attention to the trade-off between performance gain from increasing parameters and computational cost.
+Our experiment suggests that we should not be concerned with "overfitting" caused by using a larger neural network.
+Instead, we should pay attention to the trade-off between performance gain from increasing parameters and computational cost.

 ### Neural network and its intrinsic dimensions